puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_classes.markdown

 > * Abandon `include` and use the resource-like syntax to declare all classes.
 > * If you use "role" classes, make them granular enough that they have absolutely no overlap.
 Each role class should completely "own" the parameterized classes it declares, and nodes (via node definitions or your ENC) can declare whichever roles they need.
 > * If you don't use "role" classes, every node should declare every single class it needs.
 This is extraordinarily unwieldy with node definitions, and you will almost certainly need a custom-built ENC able to resolve classes and parameters in a hierarchical fashion.
 > * Most of your non-role classes or defined types shouldn't declare other classes.
-If any of them require a given class, you should establish a dependency [relationship][relationships] with the chaining syntax inside the definition (`Class['dependency'] -> Class['example']` or `Class['dependency'] -> Example::Type[$title]`) --- this won't declare the class in question, but will protect you by failing compilation if the class isn't being declared upstream in the role, node definition, or ENC.
+If any of them require a given class, you should establish a dependency [relationship][relationships] with the chaining syntax inside the definition (`Class['dependency'] -> Class['example']` or `Class['dependency'] -> Example::Type[$title]`) --- this won't declare the class in question, but will fail compilation if the class isn't being declared elsewhere (such as in the role, node definition, or ENC).
 > * If a class does declare another class, it must "own" that class completely, in the style of the "`ntp`, `ntp::service`, `ntp::config`, `ntp::package`" design pattern.
 >
 > Most users will want to do something other than this, as it takes fairly extreme design discipline.
-However, once constructed, it is reliable, knowable, and forward-compatible.
+However, once constructed, it is reliable and forward-compatible.
 >
 > #### Mixing and Matching
 >